Joel Porlares: Ecclesiastical roles

-Porlares (left) with The Right Reverend Felixberto "Bert" L. Calang (right), Diocesan Bishop of Cagayan de Oro, during the 15th IFI General Assembly in May 2023 held at the Mella Hotel, Las Piñas City.
+Porlares (left) with the Right Reverend Felixberto "Bert" L. Calang (right), Diocesan Bishop of Cagayan de Oro, during the 15th IFI General Assembly in May 2023 held at the Mella Hotel, Las Piñas City.

-Porlares was ordained into the priesthood in September 1984.
+Porlares was ordained to the priesthood in September 1984.
 He served as a priest in the Dioceses of Greater Manila Area, Western Pangasinan, and Bataan and Bulacan, where he eventually became the diocesan bishop.

 He taught Canon Law and Church History at the Aglipay Central Theological Seminary (ACTS) in Urdaneta, Pangasinan, where he served as its academic coordinator in 1996 to 1999, and at St. Andrew's Theological Seminary in Quezon City.

 He is also the vice-chairperson of the National Council of Churches in the Philippines (NCCP) since 2019.

 He was elected General Secretary of IFI in May 2017.
 He was elevated to Obispo Máximo on June 29, 2023, and succeeded Rhee Timbang after getting elected on May 9, 2023.
 Delegates to the 15th General Assembly, held at the Mella Hotel in Las Piñas, elected Porlares via majority votes after garnering 165 votes in contrast to the 117 votes of his closest contender, Felixberto Calang, diocesan bishop of Cagayan de Oro.

 On June 29, 2023, the Feast of Saints Peter and Paul, Porlares was installed as the 14th Obispo Máximo at the Iglesia Filipina Independiente National Cathedral of the Holy Child which was also attended by the IFI's ecumenical partner and concordat churches, including representatives from the Roman Catholic Church.